rishikeshmisal/taxi-driver-app/README.md

 mvn clean install -DskipTests
 ```

-- If the project is zipped, unzip the file and perform the following

 - There are two ways to run the project
      - To create an embedded postgres server within the application if a
      configured postgres database server is not readily available.